Invoke-Command Powershell Usage Examples + Remote execution

 }

-Invoking Command and sending variables to remote computer:
+Invoking Commands and sending variables to the remote computer:

 $Computer = "KitchenComputer001"